Shopify/slate/packages/slate-sections-plugin/README.md

 This structure simply tells the plugin to copy the liquid files into the dist sections folder

 ## Separate Schema Files

+You may separate your schema from your liquid by creating a folder for your section

 In order to have separate schema files, you must create a folder for the section and within that folder you need a `template.liquid` which will take the name of the directory it is in, and you may optionally have a `schema.json` file with contents that will be appended to the liquid in `{% schema %}` tags.